| Click here to Quickly Compare the Pedals in this article |

 How We Compiled this Fuzz Face List

 Let it be known that we do not claim to have the final word on the best Fuzz Face pedals ever made.
-This article is simply compiling recent reputable lists from the internet that rank fuzz pedals, all of which you can find at the bottom of the page.
+This article is simply compiling recent reputable lists from the internet that rank fuzz pedals.
 Some editorial license was taken when deciding what order to put these in, simply because there are very few articles that rank Fuzz Faces in particular; most just cover fuzzes in general.
 All of these pedals will give you the Fuzz Face sound, it is up to you to decide how close you want to stay to the original design, and how boutique you want to go.

-Without further ado then, here are 16 of the best Fuzz Face pedals, divided in two lists organized by price tag:
+Without further ado then, here are 18 of the best Fuzz Face pedals, divided into two lists: Clones and Evolutions.

 The original Fuzz Face was not exactly pedalboard-friendly, but Dunlop has shrunk the exact same circuit down to fun size for modern use.
 These come in several varieties, including germanium, silicon, Hendrix signature and Joe Bonamassa signature models.
 Purists can also still purchase the OG big case version.

 One of the most widely loved and vintage-accurate Fuzz Face pedals, the Sun Face is hand-made to order and has a bevy of NOS transistor options available, from germanium BARTs (Big Ass Russian Transistors) to the classic BC108 silicon transistors.
 Unfortunately, Analogman ran out of the famous NKT275 germanium transistors last year, and these pedals are now fetching insane sums on the used market.
 Keep checking back though, because you never know when Analog Mike will unearth another batch of rare transistors!